Watch: Head of Migrants Commission calls for a fair migration policy

 The Church’s Migrants Commission director has called for immigration policies that are fair to hundreds of people who, through no fault of their own, have been allowed to live and work here for several years despite not being granted asylum.

-Fr Anton D’Amato was speaking to Times of Malta after it published the story of Kusi Dismark, a man who has been detained with the intention of being deported after 13 years in Malta.
+Fr Anton D’Amato was speaking to Times of Malta after the story of Kusi Dismark, a man who has been detained with the intention of being deported after 13 years in Malta.

 As a person who has been denied asylum, Kusi was allowed to work in Malta and pay his dues but had no access to free education and healthcare.
 He financed his studies, opened a hair salon in Ħamrun and was planning on expanding his business until he was arrested on January 21.